llvm/llvm-project/llvm/docs/CommandGuide/llvm-symbolizer.rst

 -----------

 :program:`llvm-symbolizer` reads input names and addresses from the command-line and prints corresponding source code locations to standard output.
+It can also symbolize logs containing :doc:`Symbolizer Markup </SymbolizerMarkupFormat>` via :option:`--filter-markup`.

 If no address is specified on the command-line, it reads the addresses from standard input.
 If no input name is specified on the command-line, but addresses